jarisjs/jaris/packages/core/README.md

 **jaris is still in very early alpha, production usage is not recommended**

 Jaris.
-A (soon-to-be) 0 dependency, functional (phoenix) inspired, node / typescript web framework.
+A 0 dependency, functional (phoenix) inspired, node / typescript web framework.

 # Installation